calonsogarcia/super-puppy-rescuer/README.md

 Description
-A kid has to walk horizontally while puppies and other animals appear.
+A kid has to walk while puppies and other animals appear.
 The kid has to cach up the puppies and jump over the other animals/grandma's.
 The game ends when the kid collides with a scaring animal or a grandma.
-(BONUS!
+(BONUS 1!
 Also can appear grandma's which ones gives bonuses if you jump or makes you die if you collide)

 MVP
 .
 It has 1 kid that moves horizontally and vertically for jumping obstacles .
 The puppies, scaring animals and grandma's come from the right side of the screen .
-The game is over when there's a collision with a scaring animal or a grandma (BONUS!
+The game is over when there's a collision with a scaring animal or a grandma (BONUS 3!
 5 scaring animal collisions and 1 grandma collision)
 .
-Final reult: number of puppies (BONUS!
+Final reult: number of puppies (BONUS 4!
 Different points depending on the puppy type) .
 Increasing velocity
 .
-(Bonus!
+(BONUS 2!
 Choose kind of kid to play)

 Backlog
-...
+BONUS 1!
+BONUS 2!
+BONUS 3!
+BONUS 4!

 Data Structure

-- main.js
+main.js
+. splashScreen()
+. gameScreen()
+. selectPlayerScreen()
+. gameoverScreen()
+. addEventListeners()

-- game.js
+game.js
+. generatePuppies()
+. generateEnemies()
+. gameLoop()
+. checkGameover()

 kid.js
 . kid() {this.x; this.y; this.with; this.height; this.image}